Yemenite Jewish poetry: Manner of performance

 In Yemen (as also in Israel), the all-male social-gathering always takes place around set tables, on which a variety of dainties have been laid up, with beverages (never actually solid foodstuffs), and traditionally opens with a nashīd.
-The first to perform this is the most distinguished of the guests at the social-gathering, usually the rabbi, even if he were not a man with a pleasant voice, neither an expert in terms of musical performance, seeing that the music of the nashīd is simple, similar to the music of liturgical poems (piyyutim) recited in the synagogues, expressing longing and emotion.
-After he commences with the nashīd, the performance passes unto a more experienced man in the congregation, known for his musical talents and who is called by the Hebrew word, meshorer (precentor; singer of poetry, usually one with a natural forte for singing).
+The first to perform this is the most distinguished of the guests at the social-gathering, usually the rabbi, even if he were not a man with a pleasant voice, nor an expert in musical performance, seeing that the music of the nashīd is simple, similar to the music of liturgical poems (piyyutim) recited in the synagogues, expressing longing and emotion.
+After he commences with the nashīd, the performance passes to a more expert male singer in the congregation, known for his musical talents, who is called by the Hebrew word, meshorer (precentor; singer of poetry, usually one with a natural forte for singing).

 The precentor sings the first hemistich of the stanza, while another person, or the entire congregation, answers after him in concert.
 Often, one part of the song is sung by the lead singer, while another part is answered in company.
 In almost every song, repetition of the line in a verse is used, something also alluded to in the Babylonian Talmud (Berakhoth 31a).
 The experienced meshorer (precentor) improvises the performance by changing the melody, but maintains the leisurely pace of the music.
-In the course of the performance, the meshorerim (“precentors”) can be changed, and, occasionally, even by those who are not professional performers.
+In the course of the performance, the meshorerim can be changed, and, occasionally, replaced by non-professional performers.
 The performance at the end of the song returns to the one who commenced it.

-In the course of performing the nashīd or the shirah, absolute silence reigns, insofar that these songs are considered sacred songs.
-Only at the conclusion of the nashīd or shirah is it permissible for those lounging to partake of the dainties and beverages, and to bless aloud each man his neighbor.
+In the course of performing the nashīd or the shirah, absolute silence reigns, insofar as these songs are considered sacred.